| |

 Tips

-- I personally do not like to use a preheated Dutch oven for my bread recipes.
-I have found that using a cold vessel works just fine!
+• I personally do not like to use a preheated Dutch oven for my bread recipes.
+I have found that using a cold vessel works just fine, however if you’d like to preheat the Dutch oven before baking, you can.

 Ingredients

-- 1-2 TBSP rosemary: Fresh rosemary will have a lighter taste, and 1-2 tablespoons is perfect for this bread recipe.
+Important note: Fresh rosemary will have a lighter flavor, and 1-2 tablespoons is perfect for this bread recipe.
 Dried rosemary is more potent and can taste slightly bitter.
 I personally love the flavor of dried rosemary and can use up to two tablespoons in a recipe, but please adjust according to your preferences.

 How To Make Soft Sourdough Rosemary Bread